MaibornWolff/Carbon-Measuring-Guide/setup_guides/cloud-carbon-footprint.md

 > App Registrations is part of Entra ID, so only accounts that have access to Entra ID can perform steps 1 and 2.
 >
 >Step 3 is a bit ambiguous, read rights is enough for the application.
->The built in "Reader" role is a good alternative for a quick setup.
+>The built-in "Reader" role is a good alternative for a quick setup.

-Once the Azure App is set-up, use the correct values on the `.env` file.
+Once the Azure App is set up, use the correct values on the `.env` file.
 ```
 AZURE_CLIENT_ID=[Your Azure app id]
 AZURE_CLIENT_SECRET=[The Azure app secret]